 I want to share with you one of the best things about Brazil.
-No, it isn't the beautiful beaches or the beautiful women.
-It is the nation's favourite dessert: brigadeiro.
+No, it isn't the beautiful beaches or the sunshine.
+It is the nation's favorite dessert: brigadeiro.

-Here, this dessert always prepared for birthday parties, and it is what the children wait for with excitement!
-Because of this, brigadeiro brings back fond memories of happy times for adults, too, who still enjoy it.
+Here, this dessert always prepared for birthday parties, and it's what the children wait for with excitement!
+Because of this, brigadeiro brings back fond memories of happy times for adults as well.

 The recipe is very simple and only has three ingredients.
-The toppings can be as varied as you like and could include chopped nuts, coloured sprinkles, cocoa powder, powdered sugar or grated coconut.
+The toppings can be as varied as you like and could include chopped nuts, colored sprinkles, cocoa powder, powdered sugar or grated coconut.
 So if you're ready, let's get started with the recipe.